 Most of us think a lot about the things immediately around us, but we also share this larger world, so EcoTypes is designed to prompt discussions around our respective global priorities.

 The EcoTypes survey includes a section on your global priorities, based on the United Nations Sustainable Development Goals (SDGs).
-In the same way that your EcoType—your environmental worldview—is related to a wide range of considerations (EcoTypes axes) including but not limited to what we think of as “environmental” ones, the SDGs include a wide range of global priorities, including but not limited to “environmental” ones.
+In the same way that your EcoType—your environmental framework—is related to a wide range of considerations (EcoTypes axes) including but not limited to what we think of as “environmental” ones, the SDGs include a wide range of global priorities, including but not limited to “environmental” ones.
 So, for instance, Climate Action is an SDG, but so are No Poverty, Gender Equality, and others.

 Each EcoTypes persona is tied to a possible SDG priority to exemplify the differing ways they might care.
 And, as your report suggests, studies of popular and expert SDG priorities also suggest important differences among people.